-Tom Aggar made history in 2008 when he was crowned as the first-ever arms-shoulders men’s single scull Paralympic champion in Beijing and is now set to compete at his third Paralympic Games in Rio.
+Tom Aggar made history in 2008 when he was crowned as the first-ever arms-shoulders men’s single scull Paralympic champion in Beijing.

-Over the following cycle, Tom maintained an incredible unbeaten record at the highest levels of competition, which came to an end at the London 2012 Paralympic Games where he had to settle for fourth place after a hard-fought race.
+Over the following cycle, Tom maintained an incredible unbeaten record at the highest levels of competition, which came to an end at the London 2012 Paralympic Games where he had to settle for fourth place after a hard-fought race at Eton Dorney.

-He started the Paralympiad in mixed form, having won gold at the World Cup in Eton Dorney but finished agonisingly just outside the medals at the 2013 World Championships in Chungju, South Korea.
+He started the journey to Rio 2016 in mixed form.
+He won gold at the World Cup in Eton Dorney but finished agonisingly just outside the medals at the 2013 World Championships in Chungju, South Korea.

 The 2014 season saw Tom return to form with some outstanding performances.
 After taking gold at the World Cup in Aiguebelette, he returned to the World Championships podium with a silver medal – a fitting reward for his staying power since London 2012.